 Vereinigte Werkstätten Desk Lamp

-Materials: Brass lampshade, brass goose neck.
-Brass base, iron and porcelain socket.
+Materials: Perforated conical brass lampshade, white painted inside.
+Brass gooseneck.
+Round brass red painted base.
+Iron and porcelain socket.
 Iron parts in the base for reinforcement.

 Height: 30 cm / 11.81” – adjustable.